 There are five strains of FIV virus, called “Clades.”
 The vaccine was made using Clades A and D and tested using Clade A. Clade B, for example, is a very common strain in most regions of the United States and no testing of the vaccine has been performed thus far against Clade B. This means that a pet owner might wrongly believe they were protecting their cat fully against the FIV virus with this vaccine.
 California has both Clades A and B.

-We choose to wait this out a bit and see how the FIV vaccination is faring a year or so hence.
+FIV infection is preventable by keeping cats indoors and preventing cat fights and copulation, the most common forms of spread.
+We choose to wait this out a bit and see how the FIV vaccination is faring in the future.

-The major route of virus transmission is by the deep bite wounds that occur during fighting.
+The most common route of virus transmission is by the deep bite wounds that occur during fighting.
 There are other means of spreading the virus but they are less common.
 Mother cats cannot readily infect their kittens (except in the initial stages of infection).
 FIV can be transmitted sexually and via improperly screened blood transfusions.
 Casual contact such as sharing food bowls or snuggling is very unlikely to be associated with transmission.

 Isolation of an FIV+ cat is not necessary in a stable household unless the FIV+ cat is likely to fight with the other residents.